Want to generate more sales with your landing pages and marketing funnels?

 Step 0.
 Accessing the Facebook Ads in your GetResponse account

-To access the Facebook Ads creator in your GetResponse account, all you have to do is click on the Menu icon on the left side of the navigational bar and then select Facebook Ads.
+To access the Facebook Ads creator in your GetResponse account, all you have to do is click on the Menu icon on the left side of the navigational bar and then select Paid ads.

-Note: As of August 8 this feature has been available in all GetResponse paid accounts.
-Please bear in mind that all ads are paid for in USD, regardless of the account’s payment currency.
+Note: Please bear in mind that all ads are paid for in USD, regardless of the account’s payment currency.

 The first thing you should do when creating a new ad campaign is to give it a good name.